MaastrichtU-IDS/d2s-project-template/datasets/cohd/README.md

 ## Convert COHD concepts and datasets

+We run the workflow using GitHub Actions:

+* See the workflow file: https://github.com/MaastrichtU-IDS/d2s-project-template/blob/master/.github/workflows/rml-map-cohd-concepts.yml

+* And the workflow runs: https://github.com/MaastrichtU-IDS/d2s-project-template/actions?query=workflow%3A%22COHD+Concepts+to+RDF%22

+This produces a 200M RDF file that can be downloaded from GitHub Actions web UI.

+We then unzip this file and load itto https://graphdb.dumontierlab.com in `cohd-dev` repository, in the graph `https://w3id.org/d2s/graph/cohd`

+### Rerun the preprocessing

 Run preprocessing to convert Concepts types to BioLink types in the CSV before running RML:

 ```bash